Rudra21055/demo-project/README.md

 # demo-project
-thisis just a demo dir.
+this is just a demo dir.

 # adding
 rudra a inevectious.